 Andrew and Kate asked us to paint the exterior of their lovely thatched house.

 The paint on the fascia boards was peeling off, so we decided to sand the boards down to bare wood and see if any timber repairs were needed.
 Thankfully there wasn’t much timber decay underneath.
 The usual application of primer, undercoat and two coats of paint magically transformed the look of this lovely house.

-The owners will not have to worry about the next redecoration for at least 5 years.
+The owners will not have to worry about the next redecoration for at least five years.

 We then stripped this old, peeling paint off, sanded the boards until they were nice and smooth and then got ready to paint.
 We masked off every inch of the house that didn’t need paint.
-This includes the beautiful windows, mortared walls and the thatched roof, of course.
+This includes the beautiful windows, mortared walls and the thatched roof.
 And then sprayed the primer and two layers of paint.

-As you can see from the photo of the beautiful home, this paint really transformed this cottage but kept the traditional style.
-It is a light coloured paint that is extremely high-quality.
+As you can see from the beautiful home photo, this paint really transformed this cottage but kept the traditional style.
+It is a light-coloured paint that is extremely high-quality.
 This ensures the home is protected from UV light and bad weather for at least five years.
 However, the new paint has also added a finishing touch to an already lovely thatched home that looks wonderful at any time of year.

 This was a relatively quick restoration because the boards on this home were in very good condition.
 However, even if the boards on your home are not in good condition, we can achieve the same results.
 Get in touch to find out more.